dressupucla/text-analysis/topic-modeling-tool-exercise/topic-modeling-tool-exercise.md

 1. **Input**: Texts from Doc South -- https://docsouth.unc.edu/fpn/   (zipped file that includes a folder called “texts” in a folder called “data”)
 2. **Process**: unsupervised learning method = Topic Modeling.
 What is a topic “model”?
-  a.
-Download the application from GitHub: [Here](https://github.com/senderle/topic-modeling-tool).
+  * Download the application from GitHub: [Here](https://github.com/senderle/topic-modeling-tool).
-  b.
-There’s a link to the Quickstart Guide: https://senderle.github.io/topic-modeling-tool/documentation/2017/01/06/quickstart.html
+  * There’s a link to the Quickstart Guide: https://senderle.github.io/topic-modeling-tool/documentation/2017/01/06/quickstart.html
 3. **Output**: html & csv files.
   We want to visualize results:
 4. **Input II**: convert the topics-metadata.csv file into Excel -- pull into Tableau.